-Private or shared accommodation (dependent on volunteer numbers).
+Private or shared accommodation (dependent on volunteer numbers) with single sex rooms.

-Rooms are enclosed and the separate bathroom has a cold water shower and flushing toilets.
+Rooms are fully enclosed, and a separate bathroom has a cold water shower and flushing toilets.

 Linens, pillow, towel and mosquito net.

 To Bring from Iquitos

 Insect Repellant – Most repellants contain chemicals which are harmful to monkeys.
 We ask that you don’t wear any during the day when interacting with the monkeys however bring some to use in the evenings when mosquitos are most prominent.